-Table 9 and Figure 8 show how many of the 2,046 schools would have received awards if the proposed system was in place in 2007 (district results were not calculated).
-The largest number of schools would have received recognition in just one or two of the 30 areas, and 16% would not have received any recognition.
-At the other extreme, about 14% of schools would have received recognition in 10 or more areas, and 2 schools would have received recognition in 22 of the 30 cells of the matrix.
+Figure 9 shows how many of the 2,046 schools would have received recognition if the proposed system were in place in 2007 and all 30 cells were able to receive recognition.
+The largest number of schools would have received recognition in just one or two of the 30 areas, and 330 schools (16%) would not have received any recognition.
+At the other extreme, 291 schools (14%) would have received recognition in 10 or more areas, and 2 schools would have received recognition in 22 of the 30 cells of the matrix.
+Of the 209 schools that had a 2-year index average of less than 1.00 (the "struggling" tier), 64% would not have received any recognition in any of the 30 cells, and the remaining schools averaged only one area of recognition among the 30 possible cells (it was nearly always an "improvement" cell that had a 2-year average that met the minimum criteria).